tejasdevani83/kanban-board/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To see demo: Click [kanban-material-board.vercel.app](kanban-material-board.vercel.app).\
+This project is hosted by Vercel.
 ## Libraries Used

 - React